FRCTeam3206/2025-Reefscape/README.md

-# MAXSwerve Java Template v2025.0
+# Team 3205 MAXSwerve Java Template for 2025

-See [the online changelog](https://github.com/REVrobotics/MAXSwerve-Java-Template/blob/main/CHANGELOG.md) for information about updates to the template that may have been released since you created your project.

 ## Description

-A template project for an FRC swerve drivetrain that uses REV MAXSwerve Modules.
+A project for Nya, the Team 3206 swerve drivetrain that uses REV MAXSwerve Modules.
+The practice bot is also equipped with a NavX v2 Gyro and an OrangePi5 connected to a Arducam OV9281 camera for AprilTags.

-Note that this is meant to be used with a drivetrain composed of four MAXSwerve Modules, each configured with two SPARKS MAX, a NEO as the driving motor, a NEO 550 as the turning motor, and a REV Through Bore Encoder as the absolute turning encoder.

-To get started, make sure you have calibrated the zero offsets for the absolute encoders in the Hardware Client using the `Absolute Encoder` tab under the associated turning SPARK MAX devices.
+The project is based on the Rev MaxSwere v2025.0.0 template with many additions.
+The code incorporates Epilogue for logging.
+It also includes simple (non-physics-based) simulation capability.

 ## Prerequisites

 * SPARK MAX Firmware v25.0.0
-* REVLib v2025.0.0
+* REVLib v2025.0.0-beta-3

-## Configuration

-It is possible that this project will not work for your robot right out of the box.
-Various things like the CAN IDs, PIDF gains, chassis configuration, etc. must be determined for your own robot!

-These values can be adjusted in the `Configs.java` and `Constants.java` files.
+* Studica v2025.1.1-beta-4